abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBEsol-PDv0.3/README.md

   * Sn-d.in: Include 4d in valence.
 Default version for GS applications.
     Not recommended for GW.
 Ghost at +60 eV

+  * Sn-spd-high.in: Include full (4s, 4p, 4d) shell in valence.
+    Recommended version for GW and high accuracy calculations.

 ## Sb
   PROBLEMATIC? (